brunograsselli/lgtm/README.md

 # LGTM

 Command line tool to list Github pull requests waiting for review.
-It is an early stage project used to automated my workflow (and learn golang).
+Early stage project used to automate my workflow (and learn golang).
 Please use with caution :)

 ## Installation